mchlol/todo/README.md

 ```

 **Edit properties:**
-There is a second modal with a form inside on the `index.html` file for editing a task.
-In that form, I included an input which is hidden:
+There is a second modal with a form in the `index.html` file, for editing a task.
+In that form, I include an input which is hidden:
 `<input type="hidden" id="hiddenField" name="id" value="" />`
 When the edit function is called, the value of the hidden input value is set to the id of the task object.
 In function editTask():